Peter Molyneux: Early career

-Bullfrog-Productions and Electronic Arts
+Bullfrog Productions and Electronic Arts

 Using money earned from the database program, Molyneux and Les Edgar founded Bullfrog Productions in 1987.
 The company's first game was a conversion of Druid II: Enlightenment.
 Molyneux recalled, "I got in touch with a software company called Firebird and told them that I could program games.
-Of course I was bull-shitting, but they gave me Druid 2 to convert to the Amiga.
+Of course I was bullshitting, but they gave me Druid 2 to convert to the Amiga.
 You're very unlikely to get that kind of break today."
 Molyneux provided the original concept for Populous, the first god game for the personal computer.
 Released in 1989, Populous was a major success for Bullfrog and went on to sell over 4 million copies.

 Electronic Arts (EA), Bullfrog's publisher, acquired the studio in January 1995.
 Molyneux had become an Electronic Arts vice-president and consultant in 1994, after EA purchased a significant share of Bullfrog.

 Molyneux left Bullfrog in July 1997 to found Lionhead Studios, shortly after the release of Dungeon Keeper.
 According to Molyneux, his choice to leave the company was a result of a chain of events from a night of drinking with his friend Tim Rance (who would later co-found Lionhead) around 1997.
 Molyneux had already been contemplating his departure (in 1996 the gaming news media reported "rumors" that he was unhappy at EA and would be leaving once Dungeon Keeper was completed), and, while discussing this with Rance, Rance suggested he write out his resignation letter to EA.
 Molyneux typed out an email to EA's CEO Larry Probst, and before Molyneux could stop him, Rance had sent the email.
 Though he quickly explained the situation to EA, the event caused tension in his relationship with EA, with EA asking him not to come into the office any more; according to Molyneux, EA feared that he would pull many of the other developers at Bullfrog along with him should he be present.
-EA threatened to pull support for Dungeon Keeper, which was still in progress, but Molyneux insisted they allow him to complete it, most which he did from his own home.
+EA threatened to pull support for Dungeon Keeper, which was still in progress, but Molyneux insisted they allow him to complete it, most of which he did from his own home.
 A significant innovation of the game was its unique combination of first- and third-person perspectives, in the ability to "possess" any one of the creatures (or "minions") in the game world, yielding a first-person experience reproducing the physical characteristics, visual perspective, gait, and voice of the minion.

 Bullfrog continued to develop games through 2001, and in 2004 EA merged Bullfrog Productions into EA UK.